-The pink color of the sand comes from microscopic coral insects, known as Foraminifera, which have a bright pink or red shell full of holes through which it extends a footing, called pseudopodia, that it uses to attach itself and feed.
+The almost indescribable pale pink color of the sand comes from microscopic coral insects, known as Foraminifera, which have a bright pink or red shell full of holes through which it extends pseudopodia, footings that it uses to attach itself and feed.
 Foraminifera are among the most abundant single cell organisms in the ocean and play a significant role in the environment.
-These animals live on the underside of reefs, like the nearby Devil's Backbone, on the sea floors, beneath rocks and in caves.
+These animals live on the underside of reefs, like the nearby Devil's Backbone, on the sea floors, beneath rocks, and in caves.
 After the insect dies, the wave action crushes the bodies and washes the remains ashore and mixes it in with the sand and bits of coral.
 The pink stands out more in the wet sand at the water's edge.
 Unlike other parts of the world, the sand here is always cool, so you can walk about freely with bare feet.

-Snorkeling and swimming are made safe and easy by outlying reefs, which provide large areas of relatively calm and shallow waters.
-Horseback riding on Pink Sands Beach is a popular activity for honeymooners.
+Snorkeling and swimming are made safe and easy by outlying reefs, which provide large areas of relatively calm and shallow water.
+Horseback riding on the beach is a popular activity, especially for honeymooners.

 You can access the beach from the road, down a dirt path through the trees.